GraceMao2022/174CFinalProject/README.md

 This determines how dandelion seeds and stem segments rotate back to original positions.

+This is handled in Dandelion.js, in Lines 447-466 for the seeds and 510-525 for the stem.

 2. Symplectic Euler integration

 This determines how the dandelion seeds rotate while attached to receptacle, and how stem segments bend.

+This is handled in Dandelion.js, in Lines 440-445 for the seeds and Lines 503-508 for the stem.

 3. Articulated kinematics

 The stem is made of multiple joints to allow it to bend, and the dandelion seeds are attached via joints to receptacle to allow them to rotate.

+The dandelion's articulated kinematics model is initalized in lines 25-69 in Dandelion.js, and Lines 199-251 for the seeds and stem segments specifically.

 4. Hermite splines

 This determines the path that dandelion seeds follow once they detach, with control point positions and locations based on the wind force that caused the seed to detach.

+This is done in the majority of DetachedSeed.js.

 Other features
 - Baby dandelions that have stem bending